 I don’t believe my experience of being socialized “trans” is totally unique.
 I think there are different degrees of it and it effects people differently.
 Some people just get annoyed when they’re presumed trans because they don’t see themselves that way.
 Other people can start to internalize it.
 This does not make the latter group weak, only human.
 People are very social creatures, very open to the influence of others.
 If you keep encountering people who make the same judgments about you over and over again, you may very well begin to think there’s some truth to them.
 Much of our sense of self is influenced and reinforced by other’s perceptions.

 This “trans” socialization consists of several components.
 One is deciding that certain actions, appearances, practices etc are signs that a person is trans/male rather than a woman, female, and/or butch.
-This is based off the assumptions that any perceived “masculinity” is maleness and that stepping outside the female role and temperament makes one not female.
+This is based off the assumptions that any perceived masculinity is maleness and that stepping outside the female role and temperament makes one not female.
 This belief that being/acting a certain way puts one outside “woman” or “female” can be an unconscious policing of the female category, a way to ensure that its boundaries are maintained.
-These judgments and assumptions are also linked to the belief that “man are like this, women are like that” and that these differences are fixed and innate and due to biology, not culture.
-Therefore if a female is “like a male” then they must be biologically male in some sense because biology is what makes someone “like a male” or “like a female”.
-There is constant propaganda that women and men are different and that these differences are rooted in the body and there’s not too much out there challenging these beliefs with the same force of those promoting them.
+These judgments and assumptions are also linked to the belief that women and men have different qualities and that these differences are fixed, innate and entirely due to biology, not culture.
+Therefore if a female is “like a male” they must be biologically male in some sense because biology is what makes someone “like a male” or “like a female”.
+There is constant propaganda that differences between women and men are solely rooted in biology and there’s not too much out there challenging these beliefs with the same force of those promoting them.

 Coming to see oneself as male can make regularly passing as such a more pleasant experience.
 If a female passes as a male and decides they’re a man then every time they pass they’re being affirmed as what they are.
 If she passes as male but sees herself as a woman, then what she is is being rendered invisible and other’s treatment of her conveys the message that women like her are socially unthinkable.
 This culture doesn’t want to admit that women with “male traits” exist because it doesn’t want them to exist.